 The Best Virtual Tours of French Landmarks and Museums

 Here’s my list of destinations in France that you can enjoy online:

 1. Mont Saint-Michel, Normandy

-Mont Saint-Michel is one of France's most visited landmarks, dedicated to the Archangel St. Michael.
-It's a breathtaking Gothic fortress-style island commune rising dramatically from the bay.
+Mont Saint-Michel is one of the most visited landmarks and most beautiful towns in northern France.
+It’s dedicated to the Archangel St. Michael.
+It’s a breathtaking Gothic fortress-style island commune rising dramatically from the bay.
 Both the rock top abbey and the cobbled alleys will leave you in a medieval state of mind.

 The star attraction is the Abbey of Mont Saint-Michel.
 It was settled in 996 by Bendictine monks.
 For 1,200 years, it’s been a Christian pilgrimage site.
 The abbey is a mix of architectural styles, with religion and military overtones.

 Now, you can enjoy this mystic place without being swamped by adoring crowds.
 There are stories and over 270 images of this iconic landmark on Google Arts & Culture.
 You can take this virtual tour, powered by Google Street View or tour the island abbey through HistoryView’s VR field trip.